Schedule Rewind: A look back at the Prime Time schedule from seasons past and network decisions impacting sci fi and fantasy shows.

 Special Unit 2 (Wednesdays 9 PM EST)

 Premiering on UPN that season was Star Trek: Enterprise which picked up the Trek baton from Voyager after that one wrapped up the prior year.
 Enterprise got off to a rocky start, though, and never enjoyed the popularity of the other Trek spin-off shows.
-It would stick around for four seasons, but UPN pulled the plug at that point making it only the second show from the franchise to be officially cancelled.
+It would stick around for four seasons, but UPN eventually pulled the plug, making it only the second show from the franchise to be officially cancelled at that time.

 The WB